Almushi

 Mustafa Al-Mashadani (born 8 June 1992), better known as Almushi, is an Iraqi-Swedish actor, comedian and writer.

 Early life

 Born and raised in Baghdad, Iraq, Al-Mashadani moved to Malmö, Sweden at the age of five with both of his parents.
 He has trained boxing since an early age and was trained by Swedish legendary boxing coach Dallas.
-Always been a fan of comedy, growing up his influences included Eddie Murphy, Jamie Foxx, and Jim Carrey.
+He has always been a fan of comedy; growing up, his influences included Eddie Murphy, Jamie Foxx, and Jim Carrey.
 Almushi currently resides in Malmö, Sweden.

 Career

 Almushi began writing and producing comedy skits in 2014.
 He quickly roses to national fame in Sweden once he began uploading his skits on Facebook.
 His signature style consists of various imitations as well as exaggerating stereotypes.
 In an interview with Skånska Dagbladet he revealed that he uses personal experiences from the multicultural Malmö when he makes his sketches.